koreynichols/rest-server-test/README.md

 Django backend hosted on Heroku: https://korey-django-vehicle-test.herokuapp.com/

-Test using postman:
+## Test using postman:

 ### 1. Obtain auth token

-To get auth token you can use a POST request to https://korey-django-vehicle-test.herokuapp.com/api/token/
+To get auth token we will use a POST request to https://korey-django-vehicle-test.herokuapp.com/api/token/ and sending the username and password

 username: admin